Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 - Scale in enabled.

 The architecture is now prepared to respond automatically to sustained CPU demand while remaining within the configured capacity limits.

+### Elasticity Validation

+Sustained CPU demand was generated across both baseline application instances.

+The `pinnacle-cpu-target-tracking` policy responded by increasing desired capacity from two to three instances.

+The newly launched instance:

+- Entered the `InService` lifecycle state.
+- Passed Elastic Load Balancing health checks.
+- Reached `Healthy` status.
+- Registered successfully with `eng09-web-tg`.

+This confirms that the architecture can add healthy application capacity automatically in response to sustained demand.

 ## Lessons Learned